analuisacardosofernandes/The-incremental-process-of-building-an-annotation-scheme-for-clinical-narratives-in-Portuguese/README.md

 # The incremental process of building an annotation scheme for clinical narratives in Portuguese: the contribution of human variation analysis

-This repository contains the supplementary materials for the article "Developing an Annotation Scheme for Clinical Narratives in Portuguese through Human Variation Analysis".
+This repository contains the supplementary materials for the article "The incremental process of building an annotation scheme for clinical narratives in Portugal: the contribution of human variation analysis".
 It includes annotation resources, synthetic clinical reports, and documentation related to the Text2Story-based medical domain annotation scheme.

 🗂️ Repository Contents